dosisod/vootodoo/README.md

-impor[t] STR  - Import an existing file STR to a .todo file s[earch] STR  - Search and print tasks that match substring STR rege[x] REG   - Search and print tasks that match regex REG v[im]         * Open list in vim v[im] REG     * Open list in vim with regex REG highlighted
+impor[t] STR  - Import an existing file STR to a .todo file s[earch] STR  - Search and print tasks that match substring STR rege[x] REG   - Search and print tasks that match regex REG c[lean]       - Cleans current file of newlines and whitespace v[im]         * Open list in vim v[im] REG     * Open list in vim with regex REG highlighted
 ```